ezrafayet/yarsp/README.md

 Yet Another React.js Starter-Pack - in progress 💎🛡

+## What is this project about ?

+This is my own starterpack to deploy easy-to-maintain-and-easy-to-grow websites quickly

 ## Choices

 * The project uses **route.ts** to generate routes and access control.